Account Takeover via JWT Misconfiguration

 Introduction

 In the fast-evolving mobile app security world, vulnerabilities often slip under the radar, posing significant risks to users and organizations.
-During a recent assessment of a client’s mobile application, our team identified a critical flaw in the implementation of JSON Web Tokens (JWT).
-The issue stemmed from a failure to verify the JWT signature on the server side, creating a severe vulnerability that could allow unauthorized access and even enable account takeovers with administrative privileges.
+During a recent mobile app assessment, our team discovered a critical flaw in the JSON Web Token (JWT) implementation.
+The server failed to verify JWT signatures, creating a serious vulnerability that could allow unauthorized access and potential account takeover with admin privileges.

 This misconfiguration is particularly concerning because it could allow attackers to bypass authentication mechanisms easily.
 We’ve previously discussed JWT vulnerabilities in depth in our article “Cracking JWT Vulnerabilities”.
-Building on that discussion, this article dives into a newly identified weakness, detailing our discovery process, the exploitation methods, and the necessary steps to safeguard against such attacks.
+This article explores a newly discovered JWT vulnerability, covering how we identified it, the exploitation techniques used, and key steps to prevent similar attacks.

 Reproducing the Issue